fastwonder/fastwonder.github.io/index.md

 There are also a few things that I prefer **not** to consult on:

 * Legal and licensing matters: there are plenty of lovely open source lawyers who can help you out.
-* Making money or building a business around open source: I can introduce you to people who are very good at this.
+* Business models or building a business around open source: I can introduce you to people who are very good at this.
 * Hands-on community management or similar projects that require me to be “on-call” or available on short notice.